AdMoR/admor.github.io/_posts/2020-02-23-Personal notes on transformers for NLP.markdown

 ### Getting started to experiment

-I would recommend using HuggingFace great repository on Github to play with this kid of architecture as they have all the state of the art models
+I would recommend using HuggingFace great repository on Github to play with this kind of architecture as they have all the state of the art models

 [HuggingFace's Transformers](https://github.com/huggingface/transformers)